 “Pease porridge hot, pease porridge cold, pease porridge in the pot 9 days old.”
 My garden peas have pushed through the soil, still tiny but looking strong.
 For some reason, that childhood rhyme came to mind, so indulge me!
 Peas are really a lovely seasonal vegetable, so when they’re abundant, peas are in my meal rotation a lot.
 These legumes are good for you, too. … Continue reading Spring Stir Fry: DIY Universal Stir Fry Sauce

 Photo of ginger root growing Each piece should be plump with well-developed growth buds, or eyes.
 I like to soak the ginger rhizome overnight to hasten the growing process.
+Ditto with the turmeric.
 Plant the rhizomes 6 to 8 inches apart, 2 to 4 inches deep, and with the growth buds pointing upward.
-They can be planted whole or in smaller pieces with a couple of growing buds each. … Continue reading Grow your own Ginger!
+They can be planted whole or in smaller pieces with a couple … Continue reading Grow your own Ginger and Tumeric!